abinit/abinit/doc/tutorial/eph4zpr.md

 Let's extract the results:

 ```
 grep OTMS teph4zpr_6.out
 ```

 ```
 abicomp.py sigeph teph4zpr_6o_DS*_SIGEPH.nc -e
 ```

-The convergence now is much better and the ZPR is converged with 1 meV for nband ??
+Now the convergence is much better and the ZPR valu is converged with 1 meV for nband ??
 This is the value one should obtain when summing all the bands up to [[mpw]]

+Exercise:

+    Generate a new WFK with nband ~ mpw and run a ZPR calculation without the Sternheimer method.
+    Compare the sum-over-states results with Sternheimer.
+    Why it is not a good idea to use nband > mpw?

 !!! important